ibm-cloud-architecture/refarch-eda/docs/evt-backbone/README.md

 ## Supporting products

-The IBM Event Streams offering provides a *Kafka* service which can form the Event Backbone.
-The service is available as a fully managed service within Public cloud and as a supported build for IBM cloud Private.
+The IBM Event Streams offering provides a *Kafka* service for the Event Backbone.
+The service is available as a fully managed service within Public cloud and as a supported build for IBM Cloud Private.

 * [IBM Event Streams Public Cloud](https://console.bluemix.net/catalog/services/event-streams)
 * [IBM Event Streams Private Cloud](https://www.ibm.com/cloud/event-streams)